 here.
 Sometimes you see more bikes on the back of cars than people in

-Rotorua is located in a caldera so where the city is located it's relatively
+Rotorua is located in a caldera (a sunken volcano).
+The inner city is relatively

 and you could walk from one end to the other in about 15min.
 Getting to the majority of attractions would take you all of 5 - 20mins.

-Rotorua is in the middle of the North Island.
-Now
+Rotorua is in the middle of the North Island making it handy to get to all sorts of places.

 we know that the lakes - which leave you feeling fresh and squeaky clean